Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Method

 It is important to note here that one can artificially tune the generated categorical distribution to incorporate prior knowledge \insitu while expressions are being generated.
 One can for example zero-out the probability of some token depending on the context encoded in the expression tree being generated, thus greatly reducing search space \citep{PetersenDSR, DSR_priors}.
-We therefore adopt priors that force expressions sizes to be $< 30$ tokens long, to contain no more than 2 levels of nested trigonometric operations (\eg forbidding $\cos(f.t + \sin(x/x0 + \tan(\placeholder)))$ but still allowing $\cos(f.t + \sin(x/x0))$), contain no self nesting of exponent and log operators (\eg forbidding $e^{e^\placeholder}$) and forbid useless inverse unary operations (\eg forbidding $e^{\log \placeholder}$).
-It is worth noting that the combination of priors we employ can conflict in some cases, in which case we discard the resulting candidate.
+We therefore adopt priors that force expressions sizes to be $< 35$ tokens long, encourage expressions to be ``concise'' through a soft length prior consisting of a Gaussian of variance $\sigma^2=5$ centered around a length of 8, to contain no more than 2 levels of nested trigonometric operations (\eg forbidding $\cos(f.t + \sin(x/x0 + \tan(\placeholder)))$ but still allowing $\cos(f.t + \sin(x/x0))$), contain no self nesting of exponent and log operators (\eg forbidding $e^{e^\placeholder}$) and forbid useless inverse unary operations (\eg forbidding $e^{\log \placeholder}$).
+It is worth noting that the combination of priors we employ can conflict in some cases, in which case we discard the resulting candidate (\eg the physical units prior detailed below could require a certain number of tokens to satisfy the units constraints, which could conflict with the length prior requiring the expression to be terminated prematurely).

-In addition to the above priors whose formulation depends on the local tree structure (parent, sibling, ancestors), we are able to create priors that take into account the entire tree structure.
-This is rendered possible by the fact that contrary to most other SR algorithms (including the state-of-the-art Deep Symbolic Regression \citealt{PetersenDSR}), in the \PhySO\ framework we compute and keep track of the full graph of the tree representation while the expression is being generated, as it is an essential ingredient to compute units constraints as detailed in the following subsection.
+In addition to the above priors whose formulation depends on the local tree structure (parent, sibling, ancestors), our method is able to accommodate any priors that take into account the entire tree structure without having to recompute it from scratch at each step.
+This is rendered possible by the fact that contrary to other deep learning based SR algorithms, in the \PhySO\ framework we compute and keep track of the full graph of the tree representation and its underlying grammatical information (such as units, symbol types like functions, free parameters, fixed constants or the number of arguments a symbol requires) while the expression is being generated, as it is an essential ingredient to compute units constraints as detailed in the following sub-section.
+Note that this also enables \PhySO\ to accommodate any future prior relying on such information.